-Maybe it's because I now have a teen myself, maybe it's because teens experience the highest incidence of mental disorders of any age group and anxiety now affects 1 in 3 of them.
-But I'm talking with more and more frantic parents who are worried about their spiralling 12-15 year olds.
+First off, if you have a struggling teen, you're not alone.
+Teens experience the highest incidence of mental disorders of any age group and anxiety now affects 1 in 3 of them.
+I'm speaking with more and more frantic parents who are worried about their spiralling 12-15 year olds.

 "Did it start around puberty?"
 I ask.